Morphine19/CV_electric_meter_reading_system/README.md

 to clarify the code above here is a short explanation of the code :

-the following code basically help us to determine the center of the image this step is important
+the following code basically help us to determine the center of the image this step is important because we ant to rotate the image from its center

 ```
     (h, w) = image.shape[:2]